VoliJS/NestedTypes/README.md

 NestedTypes 2.0 is BackboneJS compatibility layer for the [Type-R](https://volicon.github.io/Type-R/Getting_Started.html) data framework.
 Type-R is Model/Collection core written from the scratch with the TypeScript and has no side dependencies.

 NestedTypes adds support for REST (standard BackboneJS API), Underscore methods, and Backbone 1.1 classes.
+In the next versions Type-R will support configurable I/O adapters (https://github.com/Volicon/Type-R/issues/12) making it trivial to attach the custom I/O transport.
+Backbone-compatible REST functionality will be available via plugin.

 > If you're upgrading from the version 1.3, *[there are compatibility issues](/docs/compatibility.md)*.
 > Mostly due to the fact that the Type-R and NestedTypes 2.0 is built around the concept of [aggregation trees](https://volicon.github.io/Type-R/API_by_feature/Aggregation_tree.html).
 > NestedTypes 1.3 code won't work without refactoring.

 # Features